-Ok so how great are these?!?!
+Ok, so how great are these?!?!
 Some of these we were already doing in our home but I really love the journal we started after Lauren suggested it and implementing a wake up time so we can all start our day on that consistent routine.
 These are some great tips for starting to create healthy sleep habits.

 When Hazel, my youngest, was born (read her birth story here) I was terrified.
 My middle daughter was such a “difficult” sleeper.
 I wanted to equip myself with everything I needed to help Hazel get the best sleep possible and some sleep for mama too.
 That is why creating healthy sleep habits wows so important for us.
 Lauren talks about consistency and that is exactly what the Dockatot provided for Hazel.
 No matter if she was in our bed at home or on vacation she always slept in the same spot.
 I also love how to Dockatot kept her snuggled, and I really believed the innovative design helped her feel secure and stay asleep longer.

 Those first few months Hazel slept in the Dockatot in our bed.
 I absolutely loved it.
 I loved the convenience of having her close by for nursing and that she was in her own secure bed.
 Even though I was waking to nurse I felt like I was getting so much more sleep.
 When I co-slept with my other two most of the time I kept them in a bassinet next to our bed because if they were sleeping next to me I couldn’t get that deep restful sleep I needed, I was too nervous.
 Seriously, if I had a Dockatot with my other two it would have been so much easier.